-How Does Being a Youth Envoy Help You?
-It provides you with intergenerational leadership opportunities, keeps you informed about global human rights issues, and gives you a voice at the United Nations.
-And it can be really fun!
+How does being a Youth Envoy help you?
+It provides you with intergenerational leadership opportunities and tools to take action, keeps you informed about global human rights issues, and gives you a voice at the United Nations.
+Plus, you meet others with similar passion for global engagement!

-How Does This Help the UU-UNO?
-By providing this liaison, the UU-UNO is able to reach out more readily to congregations so that they can be involved in international human rights and social justice action.
+How does the Youth Envoy program help the UU@UN?
+By providing this liaison, the UU@UN is able to reach out easily to congregations so that they can be involved in international human rights and social justice action.
 It also provides a louder Youth presence in our Office.

-How Old Do You Have to Be?
-Youth Envoys are between the ages of 14 and 19, or just generally in High School.
+How old do you have to be?
+Youth Envoys are between the ages of 14 and 19, or just generally in high school (or homeschool equivalent).

 Are there any other qualifications?
 To be a Youth Envoy, you must be active in a Unitarian Universalist Congregation, and preferably in a Youth Group.

 How can I sign up?
-Email the Envoy Coordinator: unenvoycoordinator [at] uua [dot] org (subject: Interest%20in%20Youth%20Envoy%20program) (subject: Interest in Youth Envoy program).
+Email the Envoy Coordinator: email@example.com (subject: Interest in Youth Envoy program).

 - Share information and resources to raise awareness and support of UN issues and UU@UN programs within the congregation and youth group.

 - Mobilize other youth in the congregation to take action for international social justice, peace, and development.